omahs/interface-4/README.md

 - [Web3Storage](#Web3Storage)
 - [Supabase](#Supabase)

-> A shared staging environment has also been set up on the domain https://dev.slice.so.
+> A shared staging environment has also been set up on https://dev.slice.so.
 The shared environment uses the same contracts and subgraphs as the ones used for local development, so the slicers and products created locally will also appear there.

 #### Alchemy